sitegeist/tech-knights/examples/2019-01-22 Game of Nodes/README.md

 make install
 ```

-This should spin up all containers, install the composer dependencies and populate die database with fixture data.
+This should spin up all containers, install the composer dependencies and populate the database with fixture data.

 ## Take a look at the database